ShivanshGaur6096/WalkAround/README.md

 ## Features
 - User-friendly online shopping interface.
 - Efficient image loading and caching using Kingfisher.
+- In-App Purchase of Prime membership.
 - Product catalog with detailed descriptions.
 - Custom color extension for simple hex value color usage.
 - Using Constants file reduce the amount of mistakes such as typing in the wrong code and access file globally
+- All the images used in this app were AI generated from [Playground AI](https://playgroundai.com/)

 ## Upcoming Features
 - Seamless navigation and checkout process.